RIVER CITY a nurse’s year in Vietnam

 or get the $2.99 ebook at amazon.com

 I was 24 in 1967 when I went to Vietnam as a civilian nurse in a primitive Vietnamese hospital caring for people caught in the crossfire, sometimes even the enemy.
-I was against the war, but fell in love with a gung-ho Marine who was involved with the CIA.
-Just as he began to see the war from my point of view, he was killed.
+I was very much against the war, but fell in love with a gung-ho Marine who was involved with the CIA.
+He was killed in the Tet Offensive and my back was badly injured.

 I originally wrote about my Vietnam experience in a novel, Forever Sad The Hearts, which Paramount Pictures optioned for Cher the year she won Best Actress.
 But a great story still needs a great adaptation.
 They couldnít get one, the project went into turnaround and Paramount quitclaimed the rights back to me.

 Iíve since written a memoir, RIVER CITY a nurseís year in Vietnam, and CEMETERY PICNICS, a novel about coming home with PTSD, both available at amazon.com.
 You can read the first chapter of RIVER CITY below or the first several chapters of either book online at amazon.com using the Look Inside feature of the Kindle editions.